 - Transfer the dough to a mixing bowl or a bowl of the stand mixer.
 Let it stand for 5 minutes to cool down.
 Add the eggs, one by one, mixing between each addition (use a hand whisk or stand mixer).
 Cover this preparation with plastic film in contact and let it rest in the fridge for at least two hours.
 Or start frying donuts without chilling.

 - To fry donuts, prepare a large plate lined with a paper towel.
-Heat the frying oil to 350 F/175 C in a large pot or skillet.
-Using two tablespoons or a small cookie scoop, form “walnuts” (about ½ tablespoon-sized balls) from the choux dough, drop them in the hot oil and cook until puffed and golden on all sides.
-They turn by themselves once they are browned.
-Fry in batches, about 5 to 6 little donuts, making sure they do not touch each other.
-Remove donuts with a metal spider, drain them well on absorbent paper, and sprinkle with icing (powdered) sugar.
-Serve choux pastry puffs immediately.
-Repeat the operation until all the dough is used up.
+Heat the frying oil to 350°F (175°C) in a large pot or skillet.
+Using two tablespoons or a small cookie scoop, form "walnuts" (about ½ tablespoon-sized balls) from the choux dough, drop them in the hot oil, and cook until puffed and golden on all sides.
+Once they are browned, they turn by themselves.

 Notes